ComPath/ComPath-Template/README.rst

 - constants.py: Contain the constants needed for the package such as name, or URLs from the pathway database RESTful APi.

 All modules described above contain the minimum methods for their compatibility with ComPath.
 A list of 'TODOs' is included within each package stating what needs to be added.
+Furthermore, the 'example' module outlines a parser example.